by Dr. Lawrence Wilson and a friend who does psychodrama

 Healing, not damaging

 Loving, not hateful

 A METHOD OF FORCED RETRACING

-In nutritional balancing, the souls plan the retracing based upon improved nutrition and the other procedures.
+During a development program, the souls plan the retracing based upon improved nutrition and the other procedures.
 The outer person cannot see and cannot participate in this, so the retracing action comes as a surprise.

 Psychodrama sessions do not have this advantage.
-For example, the client’s ability to process the old trauma may be very limited to poor mental clarity, memory problems, slow mental processing speed, or other mental or emotional problems.
+For example, the client’s ability to process the old trauma may be very limited due to poor mental clarity, memory problems, slow mental processing speed, or other mental or emotional problems.
 The psychodrama director won’t often know about all this, even if he or she is well-trained.

 If problems arise during a psychodrama session, sometimes the only thing to do is to end the session.
 To avoid this problem, it is most important to end a psychodrama session if the client feels that he or she is not ready or able to handle it for any reason.
 Reasons why this might occur include the reasons above, such as a faulty memory or inability to comprehend the situation correctly.
 However, other reasons might simply be embarrassment, shame, intense guilt or fear, or something else.